SharePoint/PnP-Guidance/articles/portal-information-architecture.md

 # Proven Practices for SharePoint Online Portal Information Architecture

-Having a sound information architecture is an important prerequisite for realizing a well maintainable and performing portal.
-Designing the optimal structure takes planning.
+Having a solid information architecture is an important prerequisite for realizing a well maintainable and performing portal.
+Designing the optimal structure requires detailed planning.
 If not done properly, there is a high risk of adversely affecting user adoption or possible significant performance issues and the likelihood of both is very possible.

+You should be considering following factors:

-Understand the business objectives and the organizational structure.
+- Business objectives and the organizational structure.

-Understand what content you are dealing with, understand what the users requirements are, and how will they be using it.
+- What kind of content you are dealing with.
 Is the content collaborative or published content?
-If so, it should be separated and then other considerations come into play such as classification levels.
+- Content classification and confidentiality

-Another important factor is the life-cycle of the content, and possible retention/disposition strategies.
+- Life-cycle of the content, and possible retention/disposition strategies.
 This also applies to sites as well.

-Understand the users of the content, their behaviors, common tasks and expectations.
+- Users of the content, their behaviors, common tasks and expectations.

 Once you know more about the users, the content, it's intended usage, you will have a good foundation to start with and can possibly avoid some of the common pitfalls around information architecture.